Harikesh666/Javascript/Map, Filter and Reduce.md

 - The last version uses an arrow function with an implicit return for brevity.
 - This is an anonymous function passed directly to `map`.
+- Anonymous and arrow functions eliminate the need for named functions like binary.
+- If the function has a single return statement, the return keyword and braces {} can be omitted.

 ---